-(1 Samuel 1:19) Then they arose early in the morning and worshiped before the LORD, and returned again to their house in Ramah.
-And Elkanah had relations with Hannah his wife, and the LORD remembered her.
+(1 Samuel 1:19) Early the next morning they arose and worshiped before the LORD and then went back to their home at Ramah.
+Elkanah made love to his wife Hannah, and the LORD remembered her.

 Before they returned home early in the morning, they worshiped again before the LORD.
 Most probably, Elkanah and Hannah praised the LORD and joined together in prayer for the LORD to give them a son according to the vow that Hannah had made the day before.
 Having worshiped in Shiloh, they returned to their home at Ramah in the hill country of Ephraim (between Bethel and the city that would later become Jerusalem).
 As her husband, Elkanah agreed with Hannah's vow, and after Samuel's birth, Elkanah said to Hannah, "Do what seems best to you, wait [to take him to Eli] until you have weaned him; only-may the LORD establish his word" (1 Samuel 1:23).
 Elkanah had relations with his wife Hannah, and Samuel (most likely the writer of the chapters about him in 1 Samuel) emphasized that the LORD made his conception and birth possible.
 As Elkanah had prayed, the LORD did indeed establish His word throughout Samuel's life, and even today believers find a blessing and learn many truths from the study of Samuel's life, words, and work-the LORD established His word.